 The N.C.
-Department of Transportation (NCDOT) determines safety performance by a measure of the state’s fatality rate, which is the total number of statewide fatalities on North Carolina roads per 100 million vehicle miles traveled for the calendar year.
+Department of Transportation (NCDOT) determines safety performance by a measure of the state’s fatality rate.

 Wake County Statistics

 In 2020, Wake County saw a decrease in automobile collisions from the previous year.
 2019 had 39,151 collisions and only 28,607 in 2020.
 The crash rate in Wake County was the lowest since 2011.